Skip to main content

 No context switching

 Import directly from any Clio matter and folder.
-When you are done, the redacted file appears in Clio automatically — no downloading, renaming, or re-uploading.
+When you are done, the redacted file appears in Clio without any downloading, renaming, or re-uploading on your end.

 Before you start